Football is becoming more predictable; Network analysis of 88 thousands matches in 11 major leagues: Data and Methods

 A \textit{receiver operating characteristic curve}, or ROC curve, is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied, which allows us to generally assess a prediction method's performance for different thresholds.
 When using normalised units, the area under the ROC curve (often referred to as simply the AUC) is equal to the probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative one \cite{fawcett2006introduction}.

 The machine learning community has historically used this measure for model comparison \cite{hanley1983method}, though the practice has been questioned given AUC estimates are quite noisy and suffer from other problems \cite{hanczar2010small, lobo2008auc, hand2009measuring}.
-Nonetheless, the coherence of AUC as a measure of aggregated classification performance has been vindicated, in terms of a uniform rate distribution \cite{ferri2011coherent}, and AUC has been linked to several other performance metrics, including the above mentioned Brier score \cite{hernandez2012unified}. } \showmatmethods{}
+Nonetheless, the coherence of AUC as a measure of aggregated classification performance has been vindicated, in terms of a uniform rate distribution \cite{ferri2011coherent}, and AUC has been linked to several other performance metrics, including the above mentioned Brier score \cite{hernandez2012unified}.
+In Figure S8 the distributions of Brier scores for different models are shown.